 Historical Context and Research

 The association between COPD and musculoskeletal pain has been recognized for decades, though it hasn't always been a primary focus of research.
 Early studies primarily concentrated on the respiratory aspects of COPD, with less attention paid to the systemic effects.
-However, as understanding of the disease evolved, researchers began to recognize the broader impact of COPD on overall health and quality of life.
+That said, as understanding of the disease evolved, researchers began to recognize the broader impact of COPD on overall health and quality of life.
 Recent studies have highlighted the prevalence of musculoskeletal pain in COPD patients and the potential mechanisms involved.
 These studies have also explored the effectiveness of various interventions, such as exercise rehabilitation and pain management strategies, in alleviating musculoskeletal symptoms.

 Current Trends and Latest Developments